 - "Open up the public sector to competition".
-Increase productivity in traditionally state and municipal services by gradually further opening for free competition in relevant areas such as waste management, recreational activities, supply of local energy etc. to secure full access to the respective markets in the Baltic Sea Region. - "Remove remaining barriers to the cross-border provision of services" by timely and consistent implementation of the Services Directive and other relevant directives, especially those effecting SMEs.
+Increase productivity in traditionally state and municipal services by gradually further opening for free competition in relevant areas such as waste management, recreational activities, postal services, related logistics and the broader communications sector, supply of local energy etc. to secure full access to the respective markets in the Baltic Sea Region. - "Remove remaining barriers to the cross-border provision of services" by timely and consistent implementation and application of the Services Directive and other relevant directives, especially those effecting SMEs and those aiming at the liberalisation of service markets (e.g. the Third Postal Directive which sets a deadline for the full market opening by 31st December 2010 for the majority of Member States).
 Besides requiring Member States to take concrete legislative measures, the Directive asks them to put in place a variety of practical measures such as Points of Single Contact for service providers, electronic procedures and administrative cooperation.
 It also introduces innovative tools, such as the review of national legislation and the process of mutual evaluation.
 A close co-operation between the bodies responsible in each Member State for implementing the Services Directive has been established during the last two years in the framework of the "Nordic-Baltic cooperation group".
 This cooperation could further be enhanced through exchange of good practices, including for the setting up of Points of Single Contact, and also through engaging business associations in the process. - "Make the EU internal market work on the ground for the Baltic Sea Region" through enhanced cooperation between national authorities in managing the Single Market.
 Improved and increased administrative cooperation between national authorities in the Baltic Sea Region on the implementation of Single Market Directives should be developed with the existing "Nordic-Baltic cooperation group" for the Services Directive as an inspiration.
 National authorities are also encouraged to cooperate within the Baltic Sea Region regarding provision of training in single market law to national civil servants and court officials; and provision of information to citizens and businesses about their rights and opportunities in the Internal Market.
 Such close cooperation on Single Market issues between the authorities of the Baltic Sea Region should be developed in the context of and in line with the Commission's Recommendation on Partnerships which is to be adopted in June 2009.